mdownes/rollup-plugin-import-lithtml/readme.md

-### rollup-plugin-concat
+### rollup-plugin-import-lithtml
 A Rollup plugin to import lit-html from an external .html file.
+This allows separation of the Javascript and HTML.
 The plugin will automatically add all directive imports meaning the html file can just deal with the markup.

 ### Install